michalroziel/revista-3/README.md

 ## Key Features

-1. **Multiple Content Collections**: The site organizes content into different types (long_form, short_form, muses, zeitweilig, authors, cv), each managed as an Astro content collection using the glob loader pattern.
+1. **Multiple Content Collections**: The site organizes content into different types (long_form, short_form, moments, zeitweilig, authors, cv), each managed as an Astro content collection using the glob loader pattern.
 This gives me type-safe content management, explicit file selection, and simplified querying.

 2. **Responsive Design**: The site uses Tailwind CSS for a mobile-first approach.
 I've customized the breakpoints to match my specific needs at 800px, 1200px, 1900px, 2500px, and 3800px, which ensures the site looks good on everything from phones to ultra-wide monitors.